Anthony96922/mpxgen/README.md

 This program generates FM multiplex baseband audio that can be fed through a 192 kHz capable sound card to a mono FM transmitter.
 This includes stereo audio as well as realtime RDS data.

 ## Build
-This app needs the libsndfile and libsamplerate libraries to work.
+This app depends on the sndfile, ao and samplerate libraries.
+On Ubuntu-like distros, use `sudo apt-get install libsndfile1-dev libao-dev libsamplerate0-dev` to install them.

 Once those are installed, run
 ```
 git clone https://github.com/Anthony96922/mpxgen
 cd mpxgen/src